omermumtaz05/RISC-V-multicycle-FPGA/simulations/instruction_sequence1/README.md

 The simulations show the necessary register and memory outputs after each instruction execution to verify the instruction's proper execution.

-## Instruction Sequences Used for Testing:
+## Instruction Sequence Used for Testing:
 ``` assembly
   addi x3, x0, 20
   lw x8, 120(x3)